reynoldsalec/reynoldsalec.github.io/_posts/2014-12-3-christmas-list.md

 ## My Significant Other

-FYI, give me a heads up before picking up stuff in these categories; I'll remove it from the list so others don't get confused.
-And if you're [@sarahbranon](https://twitter.com/sarahbranon), issue a pull request to add more items :)
+If you're [@sarahbranon](https://twitter.com/sarahbranon), issue a pull request to add/remove items :)

 ### Bike Stuff